OGOSDev/melomys/README.md

 Before building Melomys OS, you need a few basic tools to assemble code and package a UEFI-compliant ISO:

 - NASM (assembler)
-- QEMU (emulator for testing)
+- QEMU (emulator)
-- xorriso and mtools (for creating EFI System Partitions and ISOs)
+- xorriso and mtools (for creating EFI system partitions and iso)
-- git (to clone the repository)
+- git (to clone repo)

 **On arch linux**: